curlyLasagna/OTS-Student-Documentation/docs/collections.md

 # Collections

 - Identify the room type
   - This step is usually taken care of by whoever assigned you the task.
-If not, the room is either a conference room, a classroom, or a lab
+If not, the room is one of the following:
+    - Conference room
+    - Classroom
+    - Lab
 - Count the number of seats
   - Count the seats available, whether it's folded, or not
   - Count the number of seats with a computer right in front of it